bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/groupby/frame_apply.md

 : __func : *callable*__: A callable that takes a DataFrame as its first argument.
-Bodo DataFrames supports scalar return types. if *func* returns a Series or DataFrame, a fallback to pandas.core.groupby.DataFrameGroupBy.apply will be triggered.
+Bodo DataFrames supports scalar return types.
+If *func* returns a Series or DataFrame, a fallback to pandas.core.groupby.DataFrameGroupBy.apply will be triggered.

 : __include_groups : *bool, default False*__ Whether to include grouping keys in the input to *func*.
 Note that the default value differs from Pandas.